Slion/VirtualDesktop/README.md

 ## Features

-* Switch, add, and remove a virtual desktop.
+* Switch, add, and remove a virtual desktop
-* Move the window in the same process to any virtual desktop.
-* Move the window of another process to any virtual desktop (Support in version 2.0 or later).
+* Move any window to any virtual desktop
-* Pin any window or application; will be display on all desktops.
+* Pin any window or application for them to show on all desktops
-* Notification for switching, deletion, renaming, etc.
+* Notifications when switching, deleting, or renaming virtual desktops
-* Change the wallpaper for each desktop.
+* Change the wallpaper for each desktop

 ### Sample app